qinenergy/cotta/README.md

 # CoTTA
-Code for our paper [Continual Test-Time Domain Adaptation CVPR22](http://arxiv.org/abs/)
+Code for our CVPR 2022 paper [Continual Test-Time Domain Adaptation](http://arxiv.org/abs/)

 ## Prerequisite
 Please create and activate the following conda envrionment.
 To reproduce our results, please kindly create and use this environment.